syedumerahmedcode/linkedlist/readme.md

 ### Reverse Traversal - Doubly linked list
 - TODO: Add a diagram depicting the deletion in a doubly linked list.
 (105)---> Please double check the video number.
-- Time complexity of creation with one node: O(n).
+- Time complexity of traversal with one node: O(n).

 ### Searching - Doubly linked list
 - TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
 (106)
-- Time complexity of creation with one node: O(n).
+- Time complexity of searching with one node: O(n).

 ### Deletion - Doubly linked list
 - TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
-(106)
+(108)
+- Time complexity of deletion with one node: O(n).

+### Deletion - Entire Doubly linked list
-- Time complexity of creation with one node: O(n).
+- Time complexity of deletion with one node: O(n).

+### Time and space complexity - Doubly linked list
+ - Create a diagram describing time and space complexity for doubly linked list.
+(111)

 ## Project structure